Happyr/NormalDistributionBundle/README.md

 ### Statistics Service

 The statistics service is made for get values from an existing normal distribution.
 You may fetch the percentile for a value with ```getPercentile```.
-If you what to do a z-transform to get the value in a standard normal distribution you may use ```getZTransform```.
+If you want to do a z-transform to get the value in a standard normal distribution you may use ```getZTransform```.
 Use ```getStanine``` to get the stanine value for a value in the normal distribution.

 The last function of this class returns the stanine value for a given percentile.
 This is useful when your distribution